 For years I searched for a way to combine the religious passion I felt for our world with a movement of like-hearted and like-minded individuals willing to work to make the “Kingdom of God” not some hope for a future heaven, but a reality we are called to bring to the here and now.
 That search led me eventually to a small, Unitarian Universalist Fellowship and to two saving lines of Grace… the Gospel of Unitarian Universalism…

 The Inherent Worth and Dignity of Every Person

 The Interdependent Web of all Existence of which We are a Part

 Unitarian Universalism is the saving grace that gave me hope that religion could be a positive force for transformational change in our world… but it also was a positive force for that same transformational change in my own life.
 A Liberal Religious Faith founded not on one particular doctrine or scripture, but rather on the willingness to grow with knowledge, to learn from human experience (including religious experience in the form of scripture) and find the true nature of religion not in particular beliefs, but in the relationships between us all.

 I invite you to explore this Liberal Religious Faith, whether it is something that speaks to your spirit and soul or not.

 Resources on Unitarian Universalism here at Celestial Lands:

 If you have any specific questions about Unitarian Universalism that you cant find an answer to anywhere else, please leave them and we will try to respond (or at least point you in the right direction).

-This is not an official publication of the Department of Defense, the U.S. Army, any government agency, or other organization.
+This website reflects personal views!
+This is not an official publication of the Department of Defense, the U.S. Army, any government agency, the Joseph Priestley District, the Unitarian Universalist Association, or other organization.
 Comments are published solely at the discretion of the owner.
 Also, the ideas here will hopefully change over time, so pay attention to the date stamps!